-As we celebrate summer in Maine (finally!), we’d like to take this opportunity to remind you of some pet safety tips during these hot and humid days.
+As we celebrate warm weather here in Maine, we’d like to take this opportunity to remind you of some pet safety tips during these hot and humid days.
 While you may feel comfortable in the heat, your animal likely is not.
 Brush up on your pet safety and prepare yourself for the beautiful summer months ahead!

 The best place for your pet is HOME!

 On a summer day, the temperature inside your car can increase quickly to dangerous levels.
-Including your dog at the beach or lake?
+Thinking about including your dog at the beach or lake?
 Be sure to plan your needs in advance, to make stops on the way to your activity unnecessary.

-On an 85-degree day, for example, the temperature inside a car with the windows opened slightly can increase 20 degrees within just 10 minutes.
+On an 85-degree day, for example, the temperature inside a car with the windows opened slightly can increase by 20 degrees within just 10 minutes.
 After 30 minutes, the temperature can reach 120 degrees.
 In those conditions, your pet can suffer irreversible organ damage or die.

 What do you do if you see a pet in a car on a hot day?
 Alert the management of the store where the car is parked.
 If the owner does not return promptly, call the town’s animal control officer or police department.
 View a list of our local Animal Control Officers, here.